mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The `preconfigured` SenderType is reserved for signers that are pre-provisioned to the clients within a group.
 If proposals with these sender IDs are to be accepted within a group, the members of the group MUST be provisioned by the application with a mapping between these IDs and authorized signing keys.
+Recipients MUST verify that the MLSPlaintext carrying the Proposal message is validly signed with the corresponding key.
 To ensure consistent handling of external proposals, the application MUST ensure that the members of a group have the same mapping and apply the same policies to external proposals.

 An external proposal MUST be sent as an MLSPlaintext object, since the sender will not have the keys necessary to construct an